sneha-balamurali/fpga/introduction/red_pitaya.md

 # Red Pitaya

-## What This Section Covers
+## What This Section Covers:

 This section introduces the Red Pitaya STEMlab 125-14 board and explains how and why it is used.

-You’ll find:
+It covers:

 - **Why Red Pitaya? –** Why we need FPGAs alongside CPUs, and how hardware-level processing is faster than software.